met4citizen/BigraphQM/README.md

 $\displaystyle\qquad \rho=\sum_{j=1}^{m} p_j|\psi_j\rangle\langle\psi_j|$

+Note that the density matrix, as it is described here, is a limited projection and unable to represent the detailed ancestral structure.
+The bipartite graph is the actual data structure of the model.

+#### Phases

 Based the overlap of two cliques $D_{A,B}$ we can calculate their relative phase $\theta_{A,B}$ in radians.

 $\displaystyle\qquad \theta_{A,B} = (1 - D_{A,B})\frac{\pi}{2}$

-Note that the density matrix, as it is described here, is a limited projection and unable to represent the detailed ancestral structure.
-The bipartite graph is the actual data structure of the model.

 #### Computational Basis